 The groundwater proposed for development is located in the following valleys:

-The Nevada Office of the State Engineer is responsible for granting approval of SNWA’s water rights applications.
-The water will be used to serve SNWA purveyor members in Southern Nevada.
+The Nevada Office of the State Engineer is responsible for permitting water rights.
+The water developed by SNWA in Spring, Cave, Dry Lake and Delamar valleys will be used to serve SNWA purveyor members in Southern Nevada.

 You need Adobe Acrobat Reader 6.0 or a later version to read the PDF documents.

 Copyright © 2013 Southern Nevada Water Authority